Monmouth Beach — “Men of Honor”

 Nelson Lockwood was a guy who didn’t let the big ones get away.
 According to the Asbury Park Press, he caught a 25-foot, 2,000-pound shark in July 1907 and he hooked an 800-pound shark in September 1910.
 Both off Galilee shores.
 As to the regular catch in those days, it was usually lots of butterfish and weakfish.

-A longtime town advocate and activist, Nelson was a founding member and first president of the Monmouth Beach Fire Company in 1905.
-Still vital and growing, the company will mark 120 years of service in 2025.
-An early advocate for “teaching the kids,” Nelson was a Monmouth Beach School board member during a couple of real biggies for the town — the first school in October 1909 and first graduation in June 1911.
+A longtime town advocate and activist, Nelson was a founding member and first president of the borough fire company in 1905.
+Still vital and growing, the membership marks 120 years of service in 2025.
+An early advocate for “teaching the kids,” Nelson was a Monmouth Beach School board member during a couple of biggies for the town — the first school in October 1909 and first graduation in June 1911.
 He was also elected to several terms as borough assessor.

 He was a Republican candidate in the first-ever Monmouth Beach election in April 1906 but lost a close race for a seat on council.
 In May 1910, he was appointed president of the borough’s first board of health by his old surfman-buddy, Mayor Garrett White.

-By August 1912, Lockwood said he “prizes the Gold Medal next to his wife and children and keeps it locked in a safe.”
-He exhibited the decoration with great pride and care during his 67th birthday celebration with family and friends in Galilee.
-All this was in a Long Branch Daily Record front-page story on his career as a surfman.
-Married for 50 years to Drusilla (born in Ireland in 1881, she thought herself the “first women resident of Galilee” before her death in June 1961), the couple had 8 children (one died young) — but all were born “on the ocean side.”
+In August 1912, Lockwood said he “prizes the Gold Medal next to his wife and children and keeps it locked in a safe.”
+He exhibited the decoration with great pride and care during his 67th birthday celebration with family and friends in Galilee, according to a Long Branch Daily Record front-page story.
+Married for 50 years to Drusilla (born in Ireland in 1881, she thought herself the “first women resident of Galilee” before her June 1961 death), the couple had 8 children (one died young) — but all were born “on the ocean side.”
 Nelson died in August 1920 in Monmouth Beach.

-Born in February 1838 at Pleasure Bay, Garrett H. White was a remarkable fellow.
-Monmouth Beach was fortunate to have him.
+Born in February 1838 at Pleasure Bay in Long Branch, Garrett White was a remarkable fellow.
+Monmouth Beach was very fortunate to have him.
 Even more, humanity was fortunate to have him.
-When considering Garrett’s life’s work — whaler, surfman, mayor — one must admire the man.
+When considering Garrett’s life’s work — whaler, surfman, mayor — one must admire the guy.
 His unmatched career of daring and caring should inspire others to public service.

-As a young man, Garrett had been a New England whaler when it was a major industry.
-Oil — the chief byproduct of whales — was then used all-over to lubricate machinery and light lamps.
-Whale-hunting also contributed to shipbuilding and navigation technology and fostered international trade alliances.
 Expeditions were brutally dangerous, though, lasting for several years.
-Whalers ventured into treacherous and remote seas, endured poor living conditions, harsh weather and threat of shipwreck.
+The larger whales — weighting over 75 tons — fought capture.
+White’s travels took him to the Galapagos Islands — in 1860!
+Early whalers ventured into treacherous and remote seas, endured poor living conditions, harsh weather and threat of shipwreck (no wonder White admitted to reading the Bible every day).
 By the 1870s most of the whale stocks in the Atlantic had been depleted and the industry became unprofitable.
 White also worked with pound fishing boats in his time in town.

-After his life-saving career, White threw himself into the “new Monmouth Beach” — pulling off a neat twofer the year the borough was incorporated.
+After his life-saving career which started in 1862, White threw himself into the “new Monmouth Beach” — pulling off a neat twofer the year the borough was incorporated.
 In 1906 he was a founding member of the first school board of education and a founding member of the first borough council.
 He out-polled all other candidates in the borough’s first ever municipal election.
-At the first ever borough organizational meeting in April 1906, White prayed for “divine guidance” for the borough.
+At the borough’s first-ever organizational meeting in April 1906, White prayed for “divine guidance.”
 All Monmouth Beach homeowners today know that one has been largely answered.

 At age 71, White became the second mayor of Monmouth Beach, serving briefly for two years from 1909-1910.
 The borough’s first dog registration ordinance was passed during his mayoralty as the summer of 1909 was beginning.
 A annual dog tag cost $1 the town’s first “dog-catcher” when on the payroll.

 Upon his death in January 1919, Garrett left a lot to live up to.
 And incredibly enough, his family legacy is just as rich and impressive.
-He was father-in-law to G. Henry Mihm, who was a longtime commissioner and also a borough mayor (1945-1949) and started development of the town’s marina area.
-He was the grandfather of Walter Mihm, who made the riverfront area into a multi-million-dollar marine business — still very much in operation today.
+He was great grandfather to G. Henry Mihm, who was a longtime commissioner and also a borough mayor (1945-1949) and started development of the town’s marina area.
+His great, great grandson Walter Mihm, developed the borough’s riverfront area into a multi-million-dollar marine enterprise — still very much in operation today.
 Those two guys merit their own story as well — HERE.

 No doubt I missed something on these two amazing men or got it wrong?
 Others with more or better info are welcome to reach out — HERE.